BUP Mobility Grant

 Eligibility

-• The applications can be made for the funding of new research projects (in whole or in part), or as a financial contribution to ongoing ones - as far as the applicant stay at another university in the Baltic Sea Region during the mobility grant period.
+- The applications can be made for the funding of new research projects (in whole or in part), or as a financial contribution to ongoing ones - as far as the applicant stays at another university in the Baltic Sea Region during the Mobility Grant period.
 The idea is that the grant will cover travel and accommodation which will be handled by the BUP Coordinating Secretariat in Uppsala.

-• The proposed research project needs to be directly connected to the field of sustainable development and the Baltic Sea Region.
+- The proposed research project needs to be directly connected to the field of sustainable development (environmental, social and economic) and the Baltic Sea Region.

 The grant

 The awarded maximum is a total value of 3000 Euros.
-A report from the grant receivers should be sent to the BUP Coordinating Secretariat no later than three month after ended mobility grant period.
+A report from the grant receivers should be sent to the BUP Coordinating Secretariat no later than three months after the end of the mobility grant period.
 The applications will be assessed by the BUP Scientific Committee according to the following criteria:

-• Although inter-disciplinarily is not a strict requirement, projects deemed to have a potential of crossing traditional disciplinary boundaries, especially the division line between social and natural science and technology will attract special attention in the evaluation.
+- Although inter-disciplinarily is not a strict requirement, projects deemed to have the potential to cross traditional disciplinary boundaries, especially the division line between social and natural science and technology will attract special attention in the evaluation.

-• The project has a focus on the Baltic Sea Region.
+- The project has a focus on common issues in the Baltic Sea Region.

 Application